BorisMolch/pfrontend-temp/content/jobs/_index.md

 ---
 title: "Jobs"
 draft: false
-description : "These are our current job openings at PatchXR"
+description : ""
 ---
+Join our team and help us develop fantastic VR software.
+We are always looking for new talent to expand our team at PatchXR.
+If you are looking for a job and like what we are doing, these are the current Jobs at PatchXR.